javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 });
 ```

-To summarize, a `.then` handler can finish in three ways:
+To summarize, a promise handler can finish in three ways:

 1. It can return a value (or undefined if there's no `return`).
 Then the promise returned by `.then` becomes fulfilled, and the next handler is called with that value.
 2. It can throw an error.
 Then the promise returned by `.then` becomes rejected and the closest rejection handler is called.